 (5) Furthermore, it prevents splashing, reduces loss, and enhances the bonding coefficient.

 15. What are the advantages and disadvantages of manual arc welding?

 (1) The process is flexible and highly adaptable;

 (3) The deformation can be easily controlled and stress can be improved through process adjustments;

 (4) The equipment is simple and easy to operate.

-(1) The requirements for welders are high, and the operation technology and experience of welders directly affect the quality of products.
-(2) Poor working conditions; (3) Low productivity.
+(1) The requirements for welders are stringent, and the welding operation technology and experience directly impact the product’s quality.
+(2) Working conditions may be subpar, and (3) productivity may be low.